C.D. Municipal Limeño: Women's team

 The women's first team, which is led by head coach Douglas del Cid, features several members of the El Salvador national ladies team.
-Their greatest successes were reaching the Clausura 2019 and Clausura 205 finals, which they ended up losing 7–1 to FAS Ladies team and 3-1 to Alianza Women respectively.
+Their greatest successes were reaching the Clausura 2019, Clausura 2025 Apertura 2025 and Clausura 2026 finals, which they ended up losing 7–1 to FAS Ladies team, 3-1 to Alianza Women, 2-1 to Alianza Women and 1-0 to Alianza Women.